-- 7.1 A child missing from education is a potential indicator of abuse or neglect and such children are at risk of being victims of harm, exploitation or radicalisation5. - 7.2 All new pupils are made current on the Admissions Register on the first day on which the School has agreed they will start.
+- 7.1 A child missing from education is a potential indicator of abuse or neglect and such children are at risk of being victims of harm, exploitation or radicalisation5.
+Knowing where children are during school hours is an extremely important aspect of Safeguarding.
+Missing school can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.
+We monitor attendance carefully and address poor or irregular attendance without delay. - 7.2 All new pupils are made current on the Admissions Register on the first day on which the School has agreed they will start.
 Pupil's attendance is monitored via the daily register.